 Often those with less than others are described closely with expressions like ‘They don’t have TVs but it doesn’t bother them because they have never had one and don’t know what they’re missing out on’ or ‘they’re happy with how they live because they’re used to that style of living and don’t know of anything else’.
 These expressions used to describe communities from undeveloped countries allows material inequality to be justified and excused.

 Volunteer tourism, does, however, help tourists to learn more about how others live and the poverty that they might be exposed to.
-I explain more in this post- the benefits of volunteer tourism.

 #6 Instigation of cultural changes

-Volunteer tourism can instigate negative cultural changes amongst host communities.
+Another one of the major problems with volunteer tourism is that volunteer tourism can instigate negative cultural changes amongst host communities.

 It is common for Western volunteers to inadvertently tarnish cultural traditions and invoke notions of globalisation and Western imperialism.
 This can lead to changes in the way that the local people live.
 Aspects such as their behaviour, the clothes that they wear and the way that they speak can change as a direct result of the presence of volunteer tourism.